Heliscoro/alx-low_level_programming/README.md

-This repository contains solutions to alx low level programming
+This contains solutions to alx low level programming